 Tip: Learn the basics of the multimeter before checking your car.

 Step 2.
 Check the fuel pump relay for any sign of corrosion

 Visually inspect the fuel pump relay from its outside.
 Look for any signs of corrosion.

 Corrosion can cause a part to malfunction, so you might want to check this first and clean it with a contact cleaner.

 Step 3.
 Check if for a blown fuse

-Set the multimeter to measure DC voltage and check the number 85 position in the fuse box where the relay plugs in.
+Set the multimeter to measure DC voltage and check the number 85 position in the fuse box where the relay plugs.

-If there are no 12 volts reading check if the fuse is blown.
-If it’s intact, proceed with checking the continuity between the power circuit terminals.
+If there is no 12 volts reading, check if the fuse is blown.
+If it’s intact, check the continuity between the power circuit terminals.